-• Data from each interview, phone call or meeting will be summarized and documented for inclusion in later Study reporting.
+Data from each interview, phone call or meeting will be summarized and documented for inclusion in later project reporting.

-Task 3: Facilitated Sub-Group Planning & Technical Assistance
+• Task 3: Facilitated Sub-Group Planning & Technical Assistance

-CWC was the lead in helping facilitate the development of an action plan for next steps to implement each Pilot Project/process, including identification of potential funding sources.
+CWC was the lead in helping facilitate the development of an action plan for next steps to implement each project/process, including identification of potential funding sources.

-CWC managed a DAC stakeholder contact list and ensure DAC contact information is integrated into the email and mailing list for KBWA.
+CWC managed a DAC stakeholder contact list and ensure DAC contact information is integrated into the email and mailing list for Upper Kings Basin Water Authority IRWMP.